cubefs/cubefs/docs/source/admin-api/master/volume.rst

-   "capacity", "int", "the quota of vol, unit is GB", "Yes" "zoneName", "string", "update zone name", "Yes" "enableToken","bool","whether to enable the token mechanism to control client permissions. ``False`` by default.", "No" "replicaNum", "int", "number of replicas, the value is 2 or 3", "No" "followerRead", "bool", "enable read from follower", "No"
+   "capacity", "int", "the quota of vol, unit is GB", "Yes" "zoneName", "string", "update zone name", "Yes" "enableToken","bool","whether to enable the token mechanism to control client permissions. ``False`` by default.", "No" "followerRead", "bool", "enable read from follower", "No"

 List